 21. Conversions and conversion rate

-A conversion is the ultimate action you want your contacts to take.
+A conversion is an ultimate action you want your contacts to take.
 This can be a registration for a platform or a forum, a signup for a newsletter, a download, etc. The conversion rate is the number of conversions in relation to the total amount of traffic or visitors.
 This is one of the most important numbers to watch if you want your audience to take a certain action.
-Still, a conversion is usually on a later stage in your marketing process and in order to get there you need to watch many other numbers first, for instance you need visitors (traffic) to your website, before these visitors can take another action on your site.
+Still, a conversion is usually on a later stage in your marketing process and in order to get there you need to watch many other numbers first, for instance, you need visitors (traffic) to your website before these visitors can take another action on your site.

 This is a very crucial number to watch.
 Recently I read about a couple of startups who failed because they failed to acquire new customers with a reasonable amount of marketing money spent on this acquisition.
 While acquiring customers is important, it is much more important to do it on a budget.
-The calculation is simple (at least on the surface): If it costs you x Dollars to acquire a customer and this customer is giving you y Dollars in revenues, y should better be bigger than x – otherwise this customer is costing you money instead of bringing you any.
+The calculation is simple (at least on the surface): If it costs you x Dollars to acquire a customer and this customer is giving you y Dollars in revenues, y should better be bigger than x – otherwise, this customer is costing you money instead of bringing you any.

 This is often treated as the ultimate answer to the question if social media marketing is worth the effort in time and money spend on it: The return on your investment or the revenues generated by your social marketing efforts divided by the expenses.
 What sounds straightforward is often hard to measure.
 The easiest to calculate is the marketing costs.
 It gets harder to identify exactly which of your customer were acquired via social marketing.
 And the impact your social media marketing and branding efforts have on your other sales and marketing channels is hard to figure out.
 In addition the time span between starting your social media marketing and it paying off in revenues is often relatively long.
 Still it is an important metric, and it is worth spending some amount of time on calculating it.